In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 35 By retaining just five percent more customers, you can increase your compensation from 25 to 125 percent.

 You’re going to lose some customers no matter what you do.
 Your goal is to try to retain every customer you can.
-As you can see, it has a huge impact on your bottom line.
+As you can see, increasing your retention just a little bit can have a huge impact on your bottom line.

 # 36 Customers stop buying not because they are unhappy, but simply because they feel unappreciated and ignored.